sanity-io/sanity-plugin-studio-smartling/README.md

 2. Because of Smartling CORS restrictions, you will need to set up a proxy endpoint to funnel requests to Smartling.
 We've provided a tiny Next.js app you can set up [here](https://github.com/sanity-io/example-sanity-smartling-proxy).
 If that's not useful, the important thing to pay attention to is that this endpoint handles requests with an `X-URL` header that contains the Smartling URL configured by the plugin, and can parse a data file to an HTML string and send it back to the adapter.

-3. Ensure the plugin has access to your Smartling project token.
-You'll want to create a document that includes your project name, organization name, and a token with appropriate access.
+3. Create or use a Smartling project token.

 [Please refer to the Smartling documentation on creating a token if you don't have one already.](https://help.smartling.com/hc/en-us/articles/115004187694-API-Tokens)